mitchelljustin/pragmatic-lightning/index.md

 Unlike other guides, {{site.title}} focuses on getting a fully functional Lightning app with the lowest amount of time and effort.

-The whole guide shouldn't take you more than 2 hours.
+The whole guide shouldn't take more than 2 hours.

-**Example Lightning applications**
+**Things you can build include..**
 - A VPN that charges by the hour
 - A micropayment tipping bot for Twitter
 - A service that sells AI training data by the Megabyte
 - A cloud service provider that doesn't require identification

-**You should follow this guide if you..**
+**This guide is for anyone who..**

-- Want to build a Bitcoin app but hesitate because transactions are slow, expensive and/or not private.
+- Wants to build a Bitcoin app but hesitate because transactions are slow, expensive and/or not private.
-- Have heard of Lightning Network and want to learn by building on it.
+- Has heard of Lightning Network and want to learn by building on it.
-- Tried to follow other guides but gave up because they were too complex.
+- Has tried to follow other guides but gave up because they were too complex.

-**After following this guide, you will..**
+**This guide will help you..**

-- Have built a fully-functional app that accepts Lightning Network payments.
+- Build a fully-functional app that accepts Lightning Network payments.
 - Understand roughly what Lightning Network is, how it works and how to build on it.
 - Become more familiar with Lightning wallet and node software.